 Branded entertainment is still popular, though.
 To showcase content, brands discover new platforms and methods.

-Brand/product integration of today is different from that of the 1950s.
-Despite being an hour-long advertisement, viewers continue to watch it and express a want for more since the material is more fun and engaging—the brand molds into it.
+Today’s brand/product integration is different from that of the 1950s.
+Despite being an hour-long advertisement, viewers continue to watch it and express a desire for more since the material is fun and engaging—the brand molds into it.

 Brand Integration vs. Product Placement

 Brand/product integration occurs when the entire scene centers around the brand.
-As in a sequence in a Domino’s outlet that revolves around a pizza, brand/product placement refers to the placement of a brand or a product in one or more scenes in the movie.
+As in a sequence in a Domino’s outlet that revolves around a pizza, brand/product placement refers to placing a brand or a product in one or more scenes in the movie.

 Why does marketing benefit from brand integration?